opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 !!!
-If you already cloned the repo in the past, ensure there only the main branch is present in Github.
+If you already cloned the repo in the past, ensure that only the main branch is present in Github.
-If other branches are present, it's recommanded to delete them for now.
+If other branches are present, we recommend deleting them for now.
 !!!

 ==- How to Delete a branch in Github